Informatievlaanderen/VSDS-LDES-E2E-testing/tests/001.client-replicate-ldes/README.md

     curl http://localhost:9011/
     ```

-2. Start the workflow containing the LDES Client

-    Run the replication using:
+2. Start the workflow containing the LDES Client to run the replication using:
     ```bash
+    docker compose up ldio-workbench -d
+    ```
+    or:
+    ```bash
-    docker compose up ldio-workflow -d
+    docker compose up nifi-workbench -d
     ```

 3. Verify LDES members are correctly received